Skip Navigation

 Unlike other similar chemistry degrees, we do not focus as heavily on exams as a form of assessment.

 We offer a diverse range of assessment types including practicals, coursework, projects and written and oral exams.
 Group activity is also part of the course, as this is something that is needed for the industry.
 There will also be presentations using specific software with functions such as molecular drawing, spectroscopic or chromatography.
-You will also develop your own research project in final year
+You will also develop your own research project in your final year.

 We will also be using our industry contacts, so there will be guest speakers coming in to deliver lectures and seminars, providing useful insights into the various organisations.
 There may also be opportunities to collaborate through industry visits.